MathewStylianidis/Video-Chat-Conference/README.md

 # VideoStream

-currently under development
+Project is unfinished

 Video chat room app

 video - implemented

-text - under development
+text chat - implemented

 audio - not implemented

-the app need more files to function properly that haven't been uploaded yet.
-The ip in the client html file is also hard coded
+The ip addresses in the client js file is also hard coded and needs to be changed in order for the web app to function properly.